fbpx

 Infrared Heaters

-Two of the features that set the mPulse apart from all of the other infrared saunas I’ve looked at (including the Sunlighten Amplify) are the dedicated heaters for each of the infrared light spectrum segments and the ability to customize each wavelength based on what benefits you want to achieve.
+Two of the features that set the mPulse series apart from all of the other infrared saunas I’ve looked at are the dedicated heaters for each of the infrared light spectrum segments and the ability to customize each wavelength based on what benefits you want to achieve.

 Each mPulse sauna has between 12 and 32 SoloCarbon heaters, depending on the size of the sauna.
-For example, the mPulse Believe we have at our home features six far infrared, five mid infrared and four near infrared heaters hidden behind seven (mostly fabric-covered) panels.
+For example, the mPulse Conquer we have at our home features eight far infrared, seven mid infrared and five near infrared/red light combo heaters hidden behind seven (mostly fabric-covered) panels.

 The fabric Sunlighten uses to cover its SoloCarbon heaters is made from highly-emissive materials that are easy to clean using a damp cloth.

-Speaking of temperature: Sunlighten mPulse’s heaters can go up to 145 degrees Fahrenheit.
-While that’s much lower than you’d experience in traditional steam saunas, it’s plenty hot — as you can see by how much I’m sweating in the picture above.
+Speaking of temperature: the mPulse’s heaters can get up to 150 degrees Fahrenheit.
+While that’s much lower than you’d experience in traditional steam saunas, it’s plenty hot (as you can see by how much I’m sweating in the picture below).

 Sunlighten’s infrared heaters are 99% emissive and most of the emitted far infrared radiation is in the 9.4 micron range (which is best absorbed by the human body).
-That’s why Sunlighten’s SoloCarbon heaters are so effective at delivering their numerous health benefits — even at temperatures way below 165 degrees Fahrenheit.
+That’s why Sunlighten’s SoloCarbon heaters are so effective at delivering their numerous health benefits — even at temperatures way below traditional saunas.

 Sauna Programs